cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-GALILEO ON-BOARD OPERATION SUPPORT-EN.md

 department: SPACE
 program: Galileo
 domains: Control Center
-summary: "Support to the CNES OP sub-directorate for the preparation and monitoring of LEOP operations for the satellites of the Galileo constellation"
+summary: "Support to the CNES OP sub-directorate for the preparation and monitoring of LEOP operations for satellites in the Galileo constellation"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)